 The 1960s continued to witness dramatic changes in American art as both Pop Art and Minimalism shared the attentions of the art world.
 Pop Artists including Andy Warhol, Roy Lichtenstein and James Rosenquist took inspiration from advertising, billboards, movies and television, and consumer product packaging.
 Their images, presented with (and sometimes transformed by) humor, wit, and irony, can be seen as both a celebration and critique of popular culture.

 In contrast to the fascination with consumer society Pop artists espoused, Minimalists privileged concept over material and ideas over sensory qualities, often favoring sculpture over painting and pursuing possibilities between and beyond these categories.
-A number of these artists, such as Dan Flavin, Donald Judd and Ellsworth Kelly rejected painting as inherently illusionistic, and turned to producing objects and structures that, while three-dimensional, refuse to conform to traditional definitions of sculpture.
+A number of artists — Dan Flavin, Donald Judd and Ellsworth Kelly rejected painting as inherently illusionistic, and turned to producing objects and structures that, while three-dimensional, refuse to conform to traditional definitions of sculpture.

 Among the many highlights presented in this section are Willem de Kooning’s Composition (1955, Solomon R. Guggenheim Museum), Tom Wesselmann’s Still Life # 33 (1963, Mugrabi Collection), Andy Warhol’s One Hundred and Fifty Multicolored Marilyns (1979, Museo Guggenheim Bilbao), and Roy Lichtenstein’s Nudes with Beach Ball (1994, Private collection).